Stress Overshoots in Simple Yield Stress Fluids

-In this Letter, we use a fluidity model, first introduced in Ref.~\cite{Bocquet:2009} and successfully extended to capture the spatially-resolved yielding scenario of SGMs \cite{Benzi:2016,Benzi:2019}, to rationalize the effect of shear on the coordinates ($\gm$, $\sm$) of the stress overshoot.
-We show that the relevant variable to quantify the magnitude of the stress overshoot is $\Sm-1$, where $\Sm=\sm/\sy$.
-Depending on the applied shear rate $\Gp$, the normalized stress maximum $\Sm-1$ displays two asymptotic power-law regimes, i.e., a diffusive regime for low shear rates and an asymptotic scaling at large shear rates.
+In this Letter, we tackle the case of ``simple'' Yield Stress Fluids (YSFs), a subclass of SGMs whose steady-state flow is homogeneous and described by a Herschel-Bulkley rheology \cite{Bonn:2017}.
+We use a model first introduced in Ref.~\cite{Bocquet:2009} \seb{based on a {\it fluidity} parameter,} and successfully extended to capture the spatially-resolved yielding scenario of SGMs \cite{Benzi:2016,Benzi:2019}, to rationalize the effect of shear on the coordinates ($\gm$, $\sm$) of the stress overshoot.
+We show that the relevant variable to quantify the magnitude of the stress overshoot is \seb{$\sm/\sy-1$, and that this normalized parameter displays two asymptotic power-law regimes as a function of the applied shear rate, namely}, a diffusive regime for low shear rates and an asymptotic scaling at large shear rates.
 In both cases, the value of the exponent is set by the power-law constitutive behavior in steady-state flow.
 Finally, our approach allows us to account not only for the shear dependence of the stress overshoots but also for the local flow behavior upon start-up of shear.

-\textit{Fluidity model.-} We consider a SGM whose steady-state rheology is described by a Herschel-Bulkley (HB) model, which reads $\Sigma=1+\Gp^n$ in dimensionless units, where $\Sigma=\sigma/\sy$ is the shear stress normalized by the yield stress, and $\Gp=\gp/(\sy/A)^{1/n}$ is the shear rate normalized by the natural frequency for the HB model, with $n$ the HB exponent and $A$ the consistency index.
-The fluid is sheared between two walls, separated by a distance $L$ and its dynamics is encoded in the local dimensionless fluidity $f(y)$, where $y$ is the spatial coordinate along the velocity gradient direction.
-We also define the rescaled time $\tit \equiv \gp t$, which corresponds to the physical strain.
+\textit{Fluidity model.-} We consider a simple YSF whose steady-state rheology follows the Herschel-Bulkley (HB) model, which reads $\Sigma=1+\Gp^n$ in dimensionless units, where $\Sigma=\sigma/\sy$ is the shear stress normalized by the yield stress, and $\Gp=\gp/(\sy/A)^{1/n}$ is the shear rate normalized by the natural frequency for the HB model, \seb{$\sigma=\sy+A\gp^n$}, with $n$ the HB exponent and $A$ the consistency index.
+The fluid is sheared between two walls, separated by a distance $L$ and its dynamics is encoded in the local dimensionless fluidity $f(y)$, where $y$ is the spatial coordinate along the velocity gradient direction. \MS{As originally introduced in Ref.~\cite{Bocquet:2009}, the fluidity is a dynamical coarse-graining parameter related to the rate of plastic events.
+More intuitively, one can consider the fluidity as the inverse of the viscosity.} We also define the rescaled time $\tit \equiv \gp t$, which corresponds to the physical strain.
 As discussed in Ref.~\cite{Benzi:2019}, the fluid rheological response is well described by the following equation for the fluidity: